Subhamk2004/Social-media-app/inter.md

 -> flatlist accepts data as an array just like .map in js, and renderItem as a function that returns the item to be rendered, and keyExtractor as a function that returns the key of the item

+-> Hot reloading is a feature that allows you to update your code in real-time without losing the state of your application.
+It is useful for quickly iterating on your code and seeing the changes immediately.
+It's very useful for developement